seanpmaxwell/model-initializer/README.md

 - `pk` and `fk`: `-1`

 ### Validation
-- Validation of values and not just types will be done both in the `isValid` function and in the `new` function before setting value passed from a partial AND a value passed by a default (if you passed your own custom default).
+- Validation of values and not just types will be done both in the `isValid` function and in the `new` function before setting a value passed from a partial.
+Default values (if you passed your own custom default) will also be validated.
 The reason I decided to make it throw errors instead of just return a boolean is so we can read the name of the property that failed and see exactly where the validation failed.
 If you don't want it throw errors you should wrap `isValid` and `new` in `try/catch` blocks and handle the error message and values manually.
+- The array types `string[]`, `boolean[]` etc will only work for single layer arrays.
+If you want to validate a nested array just mark it as an `object[]` and pass your validator function.

 ### checkObj Function
 - Creating validator functions for object properties can get a little tedious, that's why is decided to include the `checkObj` function in addition to `init`. `checkObj` works very similar to `isValid` and just like `init` you pass it a generic along with an array of properties but the `default:` prop is absent since we're only dealing with type-validation and not setting any values.
 The quick start above contains an example of `checkObj` in action.